 - Historic Hilton Village, a neighborhood built to provide wartime housing for workers at Newport News Shipbuilding, is celebrating its 100th anniversary in 2018.
 Activities include historic lectures, exhibits, concerts, theatrical and musical productions; a spring garden tour; a porch art tour; “A Taste of Hilton” restaurant week; a 4th of July parade on Main Street; Memorial and Armistice Day remembrances at the Victory Arch; a fall festival; and a holiday tree lighting and caroling.
 The neighborhood will host its Centennial Grand Celebration in July 2018.
 Learn more

-14. Groundbreaking for new arts center
+14. Groundbreaking for

 - Plans are now underway for the construction of a new Peninsula Fine Arts Center (Pfac) on the grounds of Christopher Newport University.
 Construction will begin in July 2018 and should be completed in 2020.
 The three-story building will include gallery and programming space for Pfac, as well as lecture halls, classrooms, studios, labs, and a TV production studio for CNU’s fine arts students and professors.